TexZK/TDA8425_emu/README.md

 ### Language

-I chose *C99*, because instead I find good old and mature C to be the best for such a tiny library.
+I chose *C99*, because I find good old and mature C to be the best for such a tiny library.
 C is also easier to integrate with other languages.

 ### Cross-platform support